Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Discussion and conclusions

 Our work provides a series of timely regulatory insights.
 While CMs can, in principle, remain an effective tool for ensuring adequacy, they are complex and sensitive to parameter values such as capacity credits.
 Nonetheless, CMs effectiveness can remain high in the medium term, provided that accreditation methods are transparent and predictable, giving investors greater certainty.
-In the longer term, the definition of missing money itself may need to be reevaluated, as it should account for how price caps distort storage revenues across both scarcity and non-scarcity periods.
+In the longer term, capacity market parameterization methodologies may need to be refined to reflect how price caps, in systems with high storage penetration, affect revenue formation and reliability contribution not only during scarcity hours but also outside scarcity periods.
 Given that the ability of CMs to reduce price and revenue volatility declines with deeper decarbonisation, complementary measures, such as risk-hedging government-backed contracts, are worth further investigation.

 Future work on business models for LDES can extend the framework presented in this article by modeling risk-averse investors, considering relevant policy mechanisms and novel electricity market products that might be a good fit for LDES, and limiting the horizon within which LDES has foresight into future energy prices.
+Performance penalties are another key design element of CRMs that merits deeper investigation, as their enforcement is complicated by the presence of \textit{charging-constrained} conditions.
+Furthermore, the framework can be extended to include network constraints and an explicit representation of the system operator.
+This could be implemented through zonal or nodal formulations that account for transmission limits and locational marginal pricing, with the system operator acting as an additional agent ensuring network feasibility of the energy schedule.
+Such extensions would allow the assessment of spatial adequacy and locational incentives under alternative market structures.
+Finally, an important avenue for future research is the development of more fundamental mathematical conditions under which marginal EFC-based accreditation restores long-run cost recovery and adequacy in systems with price-elastic demand and charging-constrained storage.